Celebrate moments of African American liberation. Learn about the events that our center offers.

 Sign up to be a cook and show off your skills.

 Our series is named after Evelyn L. Barbour, who passed in 2014 at the age of 78 after a short illness.
-She attended the Jefferson School and was among the first graduating class Jackson P. Burley High School.
+She attended the Jefferson School and was among the first graduating class of Jackson P. Burley High School.
 She was an alumnus of Virginia Union University and the University of Virginia School of Education.
 She taught in various school systems and retired after more than 30 years of service.
 Ms. Barbour was a lifelong member of Mount Zion First African Baptist Church and her most notable work in the church was her role as historian.
 This series celebrates her work documenting history by creating oral histories in the form of conversation and connection.

 Visit our events section to see our upcoming annual programs, gallery talks, exhibitions and more.